awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 in [sequence number](#.../data-format/message-body/md#sequence-number)
 order is equal to the input plaintext which has been encrypted so far.

-If the caller has not indicated an end to the input plaintext yet and there are not enough input plaintext bytes available to create a new [regular frame](#../data-format/message-body.md#regular-frame), then this operation MUST wait until either enough plaintext bytes become available or the caller indicates an end to the plaintext.
+If more input plaintext MAY become available and there are not enough input plaintext bytes available to create a new [regular frame](#../data-format/message-body.md#regular-frame), then this operation MUST wait until either enough plaintext bytes become available or the caller indicates an end to the plaintext.

-If the caller has not indicated an end to the input plaintext yet but there is enough plaintext available to construct a new regular frame, then this operation MUST [construct a regular frame](#construct-a-frame) with the avilable plaintext.
+If more input plaintext MAY become available and there is enough plaintext available to construct a new regular frame, then this operation MUST [construct a regular frame](#construct-a-frame) with the avilable plaintext.

-If the caller has indicated an end to the input plaintext and there is exactly enough plaintext bytes available to create one regular frame, then this operation MUST [construct either a final frame or regular frame](#construct-a-frame) with the remaining plaintext.
+If more input plaintext MUST NOT become available and there is exactly enough plaintext bytes available to create one regular frame, then this operation MUST [construct either a final frame or regular frame](#construct-a-frame) with the remaining plaintext.
 If they construct a regular frame, they MUST also construct a empty final frame.

-If the caller has indicated an end to the input plaintext and there are not enough input plaintext bytes available to create a new regular frame, then this operation MUST [construct a final frame](#construct-a-frame) with the remaining plaintext.
+If more input plaintext MUST NOT become available and there are not enough input plaintext bytes available to create a new regular frame, then this operation MUST [construct a final frame](#construct-a-frame) with the remaining plaintext.